 - 4K – This refers to a monitor or image with a horizontal resolution of 4000 pixels or more.

 - 5K, 8K etc – Like 4K, the name denotes the horizontal resolution of the screen.
-For example, an 8K television has a minimum resolution of 8000 px horizontally.
+For example, an 8K television has a minimum resolution of 8000 pixels horizontally.

 - QHD / WQHD – QHD means Quad HD.
 This means that any screen of 2K resolution or more meets the QHD minimum.
-If a 2K screen has twice the horizontal resolution of an HD screen, then it has the same vertically – meaning it’s four-times the minimum Full HD resolution.
-WQHD or Wide-Quad HD is essentially the same thing, only emphasising that the screen in question has a widescreen style display, ie. a higher aspect ratio.
+If a 2K screen has twice the horizontal resolution of an HD screen, then it has the same vertically – meaning it’s four times the minimum Full HD resolution.
+WQHD or Wide-Quad HD is essentially the same thing, only emphasizing that the screen in question has a widescreen style display, ie. a higher aspect ratio.

 All in all, you’ve got to take all of these factors into consideration when you’re looking for a new monitor.
 They’ll help you understand the decisions you’re making, as well as which specs you’re winning and losing in.

-While colour gamut, for example, might not be as important to a hobbyist designer, it’s still cool to know what it means, and help you make informed decisions.
+While color gamut, for example, might not be as important to a hobbyist designer, it’s still cool to know what it means, and help you make informed decisions.

-We hope you can find the perfect monitor for you, and would love it if you shared any of your latest creations on your new monitor for our community to check out!
+We hope you can find the perfect graphic design monitor for you, and would love it if you shared any of your latest creations on your new monitor for our community to check out!
+Or even add them to our digital marketplace.